 Using enumerate() with Other Data Types

-This example shows how enumerate can also be used with other types of sequences, such as strings, to get the index and the character in each iteration.
+This example shows how enumerate can also be used with other sequence types, such as strings, to get the index and character in each iteration.

 string = "Python"